 Require all board members and staff members to attend racial equity training.

 Engage in programming and planning, including collaboration with other local organizations, in order to nurture and cultivate artists of color, administrators from diverse communities, and other organizations serving communities of color.

 Facilitate the participation of artists, teachers, speakers, the neighborhood, and other stakeholders in Pratt’s programming and events.

 Work with other local, regional and national organizations that are also working toward greater racial equity in arts education.

 Create and connect programs and partnerships with other local organizations that increase the number of and success of people of color in the arts.

-View our Theory of Change document, which was developed by the Pratt Racial Equity Committe.
-This is a living document that descibes our work as an arts education environment that advances racial equity.
+View our Theory of Change document, which was developed by the Pratt Racial Equity Committee.
+This is a living document that describes Pratt's ongoing work to advance racial equity throughout our organization.

 Make a big impact on our creative community with a tax-deductible donation today!

 Pratt depends on generous contributions to keep our class rates affordable, to offer free weekend classes for local children, to provide scholarships and tuition assistance for those in need, and to bring renowned Master Artists to campus to share creative intelligence from all around the world.

 The latest information about Pratt, classes, and events